 moe column to determine the lengths of the error bars.

 Adding the horizontal error bars around each point gives us critical information to help us understand how our ranking of Maine counties by median household income.
 For example, while the ACS estimate suggests that Piscataquis County has the lowest median household income in Maine, the large margin of error around the estimate for Piscataquis County suggests that either Aroostook or Washington Counties could conceivably have lower median household incomes.
-Additionally, while Waldo County has a higher estimated median household income than Androscoggin and Kennebec Counties, the margin of error plot shows us that this ranking is subject to considerable uncertainty.
+Additionally, while Hancock County has a higher estimated median household income than Lincoln, Waldo, and Knox Counties, the margin of error plot shows us that this ranking is subject to considerable uncertainty.

 Section 3.4.2 covered how to obtain a time series of ACS estimates to explore temporal demographic shifts.
 While the output table usefully represented the time series of educational attainment in Colorado counties, data visualization is also commonly used to illustrate change over time.
 Arguably the most common chart type chosen for time-series visualization is the line chart, which ggplot2 handles capably with the

-For an illustrative example, we’ll obtain 1-year ACS data back to 2005 on median home value for Deschutes County, Oregon, home to the city of Bend and large numbers of in-migrants in recent years from the Bay Area in California.
+For an illustrative example, we’ll obtain 1-year ACS data from 2005 through 2019 on median home value for Deschutes County, Oregon, home to the city of Bend and large numbers of in-migrants in recent years from the Bay Area in California.
 As in Chapter 3,

-map_dfr() is used to iterate over a named vector of years, creating a time-series dataset of median home value in Deschutes County since 2005.
+map_dfr() is used to iterate over a named vector of years, creating a time-series dataset of median home value in Deschutes County since 2005, and we use the formula specification for anonymous functions so that

 |2005||41017||Deschutes County, Oregon||B25077_001||236100||13444|